vita-epfl/trajnetplusplusbaselines/evaluator/README.rst

 3. Once the predictions are written in 'test_pred', our trajnet_evaluator compares the model predictions in 'test_pred' with groundtruth predictions in 'test_private' providing a complete table of evaluation metrics as Results.png.

-Eg: ``python -m evaluator.trajnet_evaluator --data trajdata --output OUTPUT_BLOCK/trajdata/occupancy.pkl``
+Eg: ``python -m evaluator.trajnet_evaluator --path trajdata --output OUTPUT_BLOCK/trajdata/occupancy.pkl``

 Description of the FAST evaluation procedure (outputs only ADE/FDE metrics):